-Kebler Pass is drop-dead gorgeous.
 Scarpes Ridge loop is a great hike with some steep elevation gains but gives you spectacular views.
-Pay close attention to the LOOP as we missed the right side trail and did the very vertical descent as our ascent.
-If your coming in the fall be sure to drive down this road as well its STUNNING.
-I can’t wait ot go back this fall!
+Pay close attention to the LOOP as we missed the right-side trail and did the very vertical descent as our ascent.
+If your coming in the fall be sure to drive down this road as well it’s STUNNING.
+I can’t wait to go back this fall!

 Travel Crested Butte has really great guides to all the hikes in the area!